cleaner-bot/data/README.md

-# Mr. Clean's Discord Blacklist
+# Mr. Clean's Data

-Automatically updated blacklist.

-> **DISCLAIMER**: This repository is updated automatically with threats found by Mr. Clean and **can be manipulated to include arbitrary content!**
+Data used by Mr. Clean.

-- `domains.txt`
+- `blacklisted_domains.txt`

-Newline seperated list of domains.

 Most of them (if not all) are steam phishing sites.

+> This file is updated automatically by Mr. Clean once he discoveres new domains.

+- `whitelisted_domains.txt`

+Domain whitelist.
+Internally used by Mr. Clean.